Gyeongbokgung Palace Guide (things to do + how to get there)

 What to Do in Gyeongbokgung Palace

 Jagyeongjeon Hall is a two-story building that was originally built as the queen’s quarters.
-The hall also features an impressive throne, which was used by the queen during important ceremonies.
+The hall also features an impressive throne used by the queen during important ceremonies.

 Sujeongjeon Hall is another must-see spot in the palace.
 This hall was used as the king’s study with a beautifully carved wooden desk and shelves filled with ancient books and artifacts.